CuarzoSoftware/SRM/README.md

 With SRM, you can focus on the OpenGL ES 2.0 logic of your application.
 For each available display, you can start a rendering thread that triggers common events like **initializeGL()**, **paintGL()**, **resizeGL()**, **pageFlipped()** and **uninitializeGL()**.

-SRM enables simultaneous use of multiple GPUs and ensures textures can be rendered across all screens.
+It also ensures textures can be rendered across all screens, even if they are attached to different GPUs.

 ### Links